 The natural gas-fired plant has been lauded as the first in the nation with voluntary greenhouse gas restrictions.
 Proponents say such plants are a needed middle step toward those using renewable resources, taking dirtier ones off the energy grid.

-"Gas plants are critical (in) moving toward green energy," said Joe Ronin, Calpine's
+"Gas plants are critical (in) moving toward green energy," said Joe Ronin, Calpine's senior vice president for government and regulatory affairs.
+"You have to have support for the system.
+Solar and wind are very intermittent energy sources."

 But Kinnamon and attorney Jewel Hargleroad, who is representing the district, say it's not the cleanest technology available, would be the sixth-largest polluter in the greater Bay Area, and regulations related to such a plant at the edge of the Bay were never addressed.